bola-de-gude-12/docs/Continia Document Capture/Business functionality/Local functionality/Overview of local functionality.md

 ---
-title: Overview of local functionality in Document Capture
+title: Local functionality in Document Capture
-date: 11-03-2025
+date: 25-09-2025
 description: An overview of the features available only in certain localizations of Business Central.
 id: DC-242
 lang: en
 ---

-# Overview of local functionality in Document Capture
+# Local functionality in Document Capture

 Looking for functionality specific to a certain country or region?
 Check out the features in Continia Document Capture that are exclusive to the Czech Republic, Denmark, Spain, and others.